billyperformance/druid/README.md

 ##### `druid::historical::processing_buffer_size_bytes`

 This specifies a buffer size for the storage of intermediate results.
-The computation engine in both the Historical and Realtime nodes will use a scratch buffer of this size to do all of their intermediate computations off-heap.
+The computation engine in the Historical nodes will use a scratch buffer of this size to do all of their intermediate computations off-heap.
 Larger values allow for more aggregations in a single pass over the data while smaller values can require more passes depending on the query that is being executed.

 Default value: `1073741824` (1GB).